The AI-Ready Non-Profit Back Office · Part 02

 Minimum viable policy

-A working set of guardrails that lets your organization engage with AI today, responsibly, while the fuller framework develops.
+A working set of guardrails that lets your organisation engage with AI today, responsibly, while the fuller framework develops.
 Not an 18-month committee output.

 -